kopfing/doku/nextcloud_install_centos8.md

 chcon -t httpd_sys_rw_content_t /media/cloudstorage/clouddata/ -R
 ```

-Navigate to your NextCloud server in the browser and complete Setup.
+Navigate to your Nextcloud server in the browser and complete Setup.

 ## Post Install

 ### Setup Email Notifications
 For example for password-resetting mails.

-Log into NextCloud with the administrator account and navigate to **Settings -> Basic**.
+Log into Nextcloud with the administrator account and navigate to **Settings -> Basic**.
 Select the send mode `smtp` and fill out the details.

 Tell SELinux to allow nginx to send mail.